Breast cancer diagnosis

 You benefit from the collaboration of radiologists, oncologists, surgeons and other specialists sharing information and insight about your care.
 For example, if your diagnostic tests show a large tumor that requires surgery, you may receive targeted therapy or chemotherapy before surgery to shrink the tumor so your surgery can be less extensive and your recovery easier.

 Navigating breast cancer can be difficult.
 Our nurse navigators guide you from diagnosis all the way through treatment and into survivorship.
-For a visual illustration, view this Breast Cancer Journey Map (view the Spanish version).
+For a visual illustration, view our Breast Cancer Journey Maps:

 Breast cancer staging